 4. Who are your role models or heroes?

-Do a blog post or email with your selection of five role models.
+Write a blog post or email with your selection of five role models.
 What is it about them that you particularly admire?
 How do they compare with each other?
 And what are the lessons you learnt from each of them?

 Or maybe you could do a Q&A or short interview with your role models and publish that on your blog?

-Writing about your inspirations makes for great content for your readers, and can give a great insight into your inspirations and values too.
-And you can spice up your About Me page too with details of your inspirations.
-We love it how pet artist Jo Scott has created a really memorable ‘About Me’ page that way.
+Writing about your inspirations makes for great content for your readers, and can give real insight into your inspirations and values too.
+You can also spice up your ‘About Me’ page with details of your inspirations.
+We love how pet artist Jo Scott has created a really memorable ‘About Me’ page that way.

-5. Review an exhibition, event or book.
+5. Review an exhibition, event, or book.

-• Or create a purely photo-based blog post about an exhibition that you found inspiring.
-Or share pictures of city visit or quiet walk.
+• Or share pictures of city visit or quiet walk.
 Especially useful if you don’t like writing!

 • Or if you have exhibited at a craft fair or trade show then writing a blog post about the event can be a great follow up email after the show.